Kibet-mutai/data-scrape/README.md

 ## Description

-A script restaurants based websites.
+A script to scrape restaurants based websites.